ComposableFi/composable/docs/docs/internal/ics20-xcm-local-assets-example.md

 **Composable**

-Governance defines mapping of `XcmAsset(1, Here)` to `2`.
-That can be monotinic number or hash of XcmAsset
+Governance defines prefix of *XcmLocation(parents = 1, junctions = Here)* to as well known.

-Governance opens channel to `IBC picasso` and gets well known `portOnA/channelOnA/` prefix.
+Governance opens channel to *IBC Picasso* and gets well known *transfer/channel-0/* prefix.

+Above are "handshakes".

+Governance defines bimapping of *XcmLocation(parents = 1, junctions = Here)* to *2*.

-Governance makes DOT asset payable (it has ratio to PICA to pay fees for incoming transaction and messages).
-Actually this is also bimap.
+Governance makes *2* asset as payable(defines conversion ratio to Native).

-Governance makes DOT bimap to metadata name (not used for fees or transfers)
+Governance makes *DOT* bimap to metadata (not used for fees or transfers).
+But used in user experience.

 **Picasso**

-Governance ensres bimap of `portOnA/channelOnA/42` to `55`.
-In case of number we can gover it to be 42.
-In case of hash it will eother.

-Governance makes DOT bimap to symbol name `ibcDOT <-> 42`
+Governance defines bimap *portOnComposable/channelOnComposable/2* to *1002*.

-Governance makes DOT bimap to metadata name (not used for fees or transfers)
+Governance makes *DOT* bimap to metadata (not used for fees or transfers).
+But used in user experience.

+`NOTE: DOT symbol may or may be not different value`

 ## References